Alain Ducasse at The Dorchester: Reception

 Mark Palmer visited the restaurant shortly after opening for The Daily Telegraph.
 An overall rating of 8 out of 10 was given.
 Terry Durack of The Independent wrote that some of the dishes on offer at the opening were unbalanced, but that he admired the craftsmanship of the dishes.
 He gave it 16 out of 20, indicating that it was "capable of greatness".
-Food critic Jay Rayner reviewed Ducasse at the Dorchester for The Guardian and wrote that it was disappointing overall given Ducasse's history.

 Matthew Norman reviewed the restaurant for The Guardian after it received its third Michelin star.
 While he praised the attentive staff and the quality of the food, he directly compared it to several two-star restaurants he had previously reviewed and had trouble identifying the difference between the general quality of two star and three-star restaurants.
 He suggested that it may be due to the impact of Alain Ducasse himself.
 Food critics from Time Out reviewed the restaurant's express lunch menu in 2011, giving it four out of five stars.

 In 2009, the restaurant appeared in the Michelin Guide for the first time, appearing directly with two stars, and was named a Michelin rising star.
 The following year, this was increased to three Michelin stars, making the restaurant only the fourth UK-based three-Michelin star restaurant following The Waterside Inn, The Fat Duck, and Restaurant Gordon Ramsay.
 As of 2017, it is one of five UK-based three-Michelin-starred restaurants in the 2018 Michelin Guide published in October 2017.